Latest News

 In the wake of the scandal and closure of Thailand’s Tiger Temple, World Animal Protection is exposing the true scale of abuse that captive tigers are enduring at the hands of Thailand’s Tiger Tourism Industry.

-Launched ahead of the International Tiger Day... (more)
+Launched ahead of the International Tiger Day on 29 J... (more)

 Share